 Unfortunately, only a small percentage of prospects are like that.
 The majority of them are significantly less eager to convert into customers and require convincing before they make a decision.
-That’s why a sales rep’s journey consists predominantly of sales objections and the responses that help to overcome them.
+That’s why a sales rep’s journey consists predominantly of sales objections and the responses that help to handle those objections.

-In this article, we tell you everything about what a sales objection is and how to overcome it.
+In this article, we tell you everything about what a sales objection is and how to overcome common objections in sales.

 What is a sales objection?

 A sales objection is an issue that a prospect communicates to the sales rep talking to them as the reason that stops them from purchasing the product or service offered.

 It’s important to view sales objections as an opportunity to identify misconceptions about a product or service, as opposed to treating them as a hard ‘no’ to the offer.
 Otherwise, you’ll end up with a stagnant pipeline.

 How to overcome common sales objections.